 Religious, Moral, or Ethical Reasons

 Some couples are unwilling or unable to divorce for religious, moral, or ethical reasons.
-People sometimes stay married for the sake of children—it can be less stressful and easier than explaining what divorce means to the kids.
+People also stay married for the sake of children—it can be less stressful and easier than explaining what divorce means to the kids.

 Finances